-As the belated date of this post should make clear, I'm not interested in the validity of the case they are seeking to prove -- suffice it to say, my initial scholarly skepticism was warranted.
-Rather, I'm interested in the use that they make of Richard Field, a fellow native of Stratford-on-Avon and the first printer of Shakespeare's two narrative poems.
-Field has long served as the focus of biographical speculation regarding Shakespeare -- speculation that, as I have written at length before, has fundamentally influenced our narratives of Shakespeare's life and career -- and Field's role here is no different.
-So I offer here a brief lesson in Shakespearean scholarship and myth-making, by way of a brief analysis of Shakespeare's Beehive, the fine press book written by Koppelman and Wechsler, which our library recently acquired.
+In this essay, I am not primarily interested in the validity of the case they are seeking to prove, not in the individual details of their argument.
+(Suffice it to say, scholarly skepticism is warranted).
+Rather, I am interested in the use that they make of Richard Field, a fellow native of Stratford-on-Avon and the first printer of Shakespeare's two narrative poems.
+Field has long served as the focus of biographical speculation regarding Shakespeare -- speculation that has fundamentally influenced our narratives of Shakespeare's life and career.
+Field's role in Shakespeare's Beehive is no different, and so here I offer a brief lesson in Shakespearean scholarship and myth-making.

-The day after Shakespeare's birthday this year, I happened to bring my class to our Special Collections library, where one of our bright young librarians, Pat Olson, told me that he had read about the "discovery" of the dictionary, and had ordered a copy of it (the Koppelman and Wechsler book, not Baret's) for the library (thanks, Pat! the InfoHawk catalog record is here).
-The acquisition made sense for two different reasons: the librarians know that the resident Shakespearean schedules frequent class visits, and so look for interesting Shakespeare material to acquire; and the library has an excellent collection of fine press books, of which this would certainly classify.
+The acquisition of this book made sense for two different reasons: the librarians know that the resident Shakespearean schedules frequent class visits, and so they look for interesting Shakespeare material to acquire; and the library has an excellent collection of fine press books, of which this would certainly classify.
 The colophon states that it is "Set in Van Dijck and Caslon types with Fell Ornaments" and that it is "Printed on Mohawk Paper" (our copy is neither numbered nor signed by the authors).

-The answers to most of those questions -- or, at least, the details on the role Field has often played in the attempt to answer those questions -- can be found elsewhere, so if you like footnotes, go here.
-Otherwise, read on: just like Shakespeare, Field grew up in Stratford (they were contemporaries, and likely went to grammar school together); his father was a tanner, while Shakespeare's father was a glover (related professions); their fathers knew each other (we have evidence from legal records); Field printed some of the source material for Shakespeare's plays (e.g. Plutarch); and Field apprenticed with an expert Huguenot printer from France -- and, when his master died, Field married the widow and took over the business (an explanation for Shakespeare's knowledge of French, and perhaps even for the fact that he would later live with some French folks in London).
+I've addressed most of these questions -- or, at least, the details on the role Field has often played in the attempt to answer those questions -- elsewhere, and so if you like footnotes, you can read the published versions of this scholarship cited above.
+Otherwise, read on: just like Shakespeare, Field grew up in Stratford (they were contemporaries, and likely went to grammar school together); his father was a tanner, while Shakespeare's father was a glover (related professions); their fathers knew each other (we have evidence from legal records); Field printed some of the source material for Shakespeare's plays (e.g. a translation of Plutarch's Lives); and Field apprenticed with an expert Huguenot printer from France -- and, when his master died, Field married the widow and took over the business (an explanation for Shakespeare's knowledge of French, and perhaps even for the fact that he would later live with a French family in London).

-And, most important of all, it was Richard Field who printed and published Shakespeare's first appearance in print, his Ovidian narrative poem Venus and Adonis (1593), and who printed (but did not publish) its companion piece, Lucrece (1594).
-The (apparent) Stratford connection, along with the genre of the two poems (they are not collaborative theatrical works) means that Field gives us a reason to believe -- or an excuse to assert -- that Shakespeare authorized his own introduction as a man in print.
+And, most important of all, it was Richard Field who printed and published Shakespeare's first appearances in print, his Ovidian narrative poem Venus and Adonis (1593), and who printed (but did not publish) its companion piece, Lucrece (1594).
+The (alleged) Stratford connection, along with the genre of the two poems (they are not collaborative theatrical works) means that Field gives us a reason to believe -- or an excuse to assert -- that Shakespeare authorized his own introduction into the world of print.

-Koppelman and Wechsler reiterate all of these facts, and the attended speculations, just like many have done before, moving from connection, correlation, and coincidence, to inference, and hence to certainty.
+Koppelman and Wechsler reiterate all of these facts and the attendant speculations, and just like many have done before, they move from connection, correlation, and coincidence, to inference, and hence to certainty.

 “The overall picture we get of the two men can be reduced to this: With their backgrounds, their interests, and their collaboration, Shakespeare must have worked intimately with Field.
 To some degree, at least, Shakespeare found himself mingling, whether through socializing, employment, studying the references to be found, or any combination of these matters, in the relatively insular world of Field’s associates: the licensed and regulated printers of London, the people who surrounded themselves with the books that we know, from Shakespeare’s own work, provided great influence upon him.”
 (Shakespeare's Beehive, p.
 19)The interest here is not in Shakespeare's status as an author, but rather his relationships with specific London stationers.
 If -- if -- Shakespeare "worked intimately with Field" on the production of the poems, then perhaps he also worked for Field -- or for another stationer -- in a similar capacity on one of the books that "provided great influence upon him."
 As they go on to note, somewhat breathlessly:

 "In a tantalizing late find for us, Andrew Murphy recently noted that 'through Field, Shakespeare was able to find employment in the print trade, most likely at the press of Henry Denham, who, at the time, was just embarking on the considerable task of printing Holinshed’s Chronicles.' [...]
 This seemed too good to be true: Shakespeare working for the man who printed not only the most celebrated of all Shakespeare sourcebooks (Holinshed), but also the book (Baret) for which we were attempting to make a case based upon the evidence within the particular copy that we had already studied and been increasingly in awe of over a period of several years."
 (Shakespeare's Beehive, p.
-21)Too good to be true, indeed -- as Koppelman and Wechsler note, seemingly with some reluctance, "Alas, Murphy quickly covers himself and points out that this is not his own claim; he is simply channeling one of those ‘lost years’ stories that would be fun to believe in, but that can never be proven" (p.
+21)Too good to be true, indeed -- as Koppelman and Wechsler note, seemingly with some reluctance (not to mention a disingenuous interpretation of their source), "Alas, Murphy quickly covers himself and points out that this is not his own claim; he is simply channeling one of those ‘lost years’ stories that would be fun to believe in, but that can never be proven" (p.
 21-22).
-As they also note, Murphy cites this episode of wish-fulfillment from the early-twentieth century bibliographer, the fortuitously and fantastically named Captain William Jaggard (for more on this Jaggard, see Sylvia Morris's post here).
+As they also note, Murphy cites this episode of wish-fulfillment from the early-twentieth century bibliographer, the fortuitously and fantastically named Captain William Jaggard (for more on Capt.
+Jaggard's story, go here).